Penile Fordyce spots

 Fordyce spots on the penis are harmless and there is no pressing medical reason to seek treatment.
 However, the appearance of Fordyce spots on and around the penis can be distressing, worrying or embarrassing to sufferers, and prompt them to try and find a cure.
 Fortunately, there is a product available that can help to reduce the appearance of penile Fordyce spots, greatly improving sufferers’ self-confidence by lessening the visual impact of the Fordyce spots on and around their penis.

 The key to treating Fordyce spots in the male genital area is to reduce the amount of sebum (grease) being produced in the skin of the penis.
 Anti-Sebum is a treatment that has been specially developed by leading dermatology firm CUSKIN Cosmeceuticals to treat Fordyce spots in every area of the body, including the penis and around the mouth.

-To learn more about the Anti-Sebum therapy for penile Fordyce spots, visit our page on Fordyce spot treatment.
+To learn more about the Anti-Sebum therapy for penile Fordyce spots, please visit our treatment page.
 You will find more information about the product, including how to use it and when you can expect to see improvement in the appearance of your Fordyce spots on your penis.